 As you age and your weight shifts, your arms may develop a saggy appearance.
 All the biceps curls and triceps extensions you can do won’t remove the extra skin and fat pockets in the arms.
 Consult Christopher Jones, MD, PC, in Indianapolis to see if you’re a candidate for brachioplasty.
 You can conveniently book an upper-arm lift consultation online or over the phone.

 What results can I expect from a brachioplasty?

-An upper arm lift tightens the area that droops downward, particularly on the underside of the arm.
+An upper-arm lift, medically known as a brachioplasty, tightens the area that droops downward, particularly on the underside of the arm.
 The reduction in excess skin gives a natural, tighter, and smoother look to your arms.
 A brachioplasty also addresses the underlying tissue that provides support for your skin, so that you have a naturally defined shape.
 Any localized pockets of fat in the region may also be removed.

 The surgery requires general anesthesia.
 An incision is made from the armpit to the elbow on the inner aspect of the arm.
 Often, Dr. Jones will remove excess in the armpit and down the side of the chest as well if the patient so desires.
 The tissue layers are tightened individually with dissolving sutures.
 The skin is closed with dissolvable sutures as well.

 What is recovery like after an upper-arm lift?